Profitbase/Episode-Docs/articles/invision/docs/workbooks/components/uielements/label.md

 >
 >     SetTextIf(IsFilterSet("Filters", "Department"), Filter("Filters", "Department").SelectedValue.Description, "All Departments");
 >

+> [!NOTE]
->*Please note that you have to execute the UpdateText Action of the Label for the text to change.*
+> You have to execute the UpdateText Action of the Label for the text to change.

 <br/>